Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/aggregated-data-analytics.md

 >You don't have to provide the ```groupby``` clause.
 You can simply use the ```aggregate``` clause to return a single value.

-###Multiple aggregations in a single call
+##Multiple aggregations in a single call

-When you want to provide multiple pieces of information, such as the sum of completed work and separately the sum of remaining work., you can accomplish this with separate calls or with a single call as follows:
+When you want to provide multiple pieces of information, such as the sum of completed work and separately the sum of remaining work, you can accomplish this with separate calls or with a single call as follows:

     /WorkItems?$apply=aggregate(CompletedWork with sum as SumOfCompletedWork, RemainingWork with sum as SumOfRemainingWork)